Animal Rights Resources

 No Kill Advocacy Center

-The No Kill Advocacy Center has changed the conversation regarding what we owe shelter animals for two decades.
-We were the first to challenge the myths that enable shelter killing, declare No Kill animal control possible, and show shelters how.
-(Our director was also the first to achieve it.)
-And we do that in primarily four ways: legislation, litigation, advocacy, and hands-on, direct assistance to shelter directors, government officials, and shelter reformers.
+The No Kill Advocacy Center is a leading organization working to end the killing of animals in shelters.
+It has changed the conversation regarding what we owe shelter animals and was the first to challenge the myths that enable shelter killing, declare No Kill animal control possible, and show shelters how.
+It does so through legislation, litigation, advocacy, and hands-on, direct assistance to shelter directors, government officials, and shelter reformers.

 Nonhuman Rights Project